 - How do I clean my floor without damaging it?

-- How often does my floor need to be cleaned?
+- When should my floor need to be cleaned?

 There are many products you can find at big box and supermarket stores that promise a clean floor but can leave a hazy residue over time and prevent you from being able to refinish them someday.